 The seminar will be repeated as a webinar on the Thursday following the workshop from 5.30pm to 8.30pm.

 Holtermann Street Car Park is just behind the Crows Nest Centre: the car park offers up to 2 hours’ free parking; the cost for the third hour is $8.20, and $6.20 per half hour thereafter.
 There is ample parking in the streets surrounding the centre, although please carefully check the time restrictions.

 The seminar price is $150.
 Cancelled bookings can be transferred but not refunded.

 To register, please click on the link below to pay via Paypal or credit card.
 This will add the relevant items to your basket, then navigate to the basket and follow the links.
-Alternatively you can pay over the phone by calling our reception on (02) 9438 2511 or emailing the clinic.
+Alternatively you can request an invoice to be emailed to your school or pay over the phone via credit card by calling our reception on (02) 9438 2511 or emailing the clinic.